-- S.02.01.02;

-- S.12.01.02;

-- S.23.01.01;

-- S.25.01.21; and

-- S.28.01.01
+S.02.01.02, S.12.01.02, S.23.01.01, S.25.01.21 and S.28.01.01 as at 31 December 2020;

-as at 30 June 2020 (the "relevant elements of the Solvency and Financial Condition Report").
+(the 'relevant elements of the Solvency and Financial Condition Report').

-The relevant elements of the Solvency and Financial Condition Report have been prepared by the Company in accordance with Solvency II Regulations, which consist of:
+The relevant elements of the Solvency and Financial Condition Report have been prepared by the Company in accordance with the financial reporting provisions of the Solvency II Regulations.
+The Solvency II Regulations consist of:

 - European Union (Insurance and Reinsurance) Regulations 2015 (S.I.
-485 of 2015); - European Commission Delegated Regulation (EU) 2015/35; and - The European Commission Implementing Regulations designated as designated enactments in section 2(2A) of the Central Bank Act 1942, in particular Commission Implementing Regulation (EU) 2015/2452 of 2 December 2015 laying down implementing technical standards with regard to the procedures, formats and templates of the Solvency and Financial Condition Report in accordance Directive 2009/138/EC of the European Parliament and of the Council.
+485 of 2015); - European Commission Delegated Regulation (EU) 2015/35; and - The European Commission Implementing Regulations designated as designated enactments in section 2(2A) of the Central Bank Act 1942, in particular Commission Implementing Regulation (EU) 2015/2452 of 2 December 2015 laying down implementing technical standards with regard to the procedures, formats and templates of the Solvency and Financial Condition Report in accordance with Directive 2009/138/EC of the European Parliament and of the Council.

-In our opinion, the information in the relevant elements of the Solvency and Financial Condition Report of the Company as at 30 June 2020 is properly prepared, in all material respects, in accordance with the Solvency II Regulations.
+In our opinion, the information in the relevant elements of the Solvency and Financial Condition Report of the Company as at 31 December 2020 is properly prepared, in all material respects, in accordance with the financial reporting provisions of the Solvency II Regulations.